tom-steel/Banned-Phrases/aircrew/f/index.md

 (acron.)
 Fuck about call it training.

 ## Faff
-(n. v.)
-1. n.
+1. (n.)
 Unnecessary and possibly distracting things.
-2. v.
+2. (v.)
 Waste time on activities not pertinent to the task in hand.

 ## Fag chariot
 (n.)
 A Tornado F3 aircraft. cf. Charioteer